bysse/stml/readme.md

 ## History
 During a recent trainig where there were extensive usage of YAML I started to question the survival of our species.
 If YAML was the pinnacle of humanity's effort to write configuration, what chances do we really have at solving the climate crisis?
-In a desperate attempt at proving my self wrong and making the world a better place I started writing STML.
+In a desperate attempt at proving myself wrong and making the world a better place I started writing STML.
 It was supprisingly easy to make something that I percieved to be far superior to YAML.
 If I could do it in a couple of weeks.
 Imagine what a well resourced organization could do!
 Are you up for the challange?
 A YAML free world is within reach.
 If we work together.